toskumar/blog/micro/aws/machine-learning/Algorithm.md

 * Build your own via docker image.

 ### Regression
-`Liner Leaner Algorithm` Liner models are supervised learning algorithms for regression, binary classification or multiclass classification problems.
+`Linear Leaner Algorithm` Liner models are supervised learning algorithms for regression, binary classification or multi-class classification problems.
 You give the model labels (x,y) with x being high-dimensional vector and y is a numeric label.
 The algorithm learns a linear function, or, for classification problems, a linear threshold function, and maps a vector x to an approximation of layer y.
 To use this algorithm you need a number or list of numbers which yields some other number. the answer you're after.
 You can use it to predict a specific value or a threshold for grouping purposes.

 ```